smol-ai/ainews-web-2025/src/content/issues/25-02-18-ainews-xai-grok-3-and-mira-muratis-thinking-machines.md

 date: '2025-02-18T23:54:10.975706Z'
 original_slug: ainews-xai-grok-3-and-mira-muratis-thinking
 description: >-
-  Grok 3 has launched with strong benchmark performance, outperforming models like Gemini 2 Pro and GPT-4o, and achieving top ranks in reasoning and coding tasks.
-Additionally, Mira Murati’s new frontier lab, Thinking Machines, aims to focus on collaborative, multimodal, and safe AI research, recruiting key talent from ChatGPT and other leading labs.
+  **xAI's Grok-3** model launch is the top story, with Grok-3 achieving #1 rankings in multiple benchmarks, outperforming competitors like Gemini 2 Pro and GPT-4o, and demonstrating strong reasoning and coding capabilities powered by extensive GPU training.
+Additionally, **Mira Murati's Thinking Machines** lab was publicly announced, focusing on collaborative, multimodal AI research with an emphasis on safety and alignment.
 tags:
-  - grok
-  - grok-3
-  - grok-3-mini
-  - gemini-2-pro
-  - gpt-4o
-  - mira-murati
-  - thinking-machines
-  - frontier-labs
-  - reasoning
-  - coding
-  - multimodality
-  - safety
+  - untagged
+companies: []
+models: []
+topics:
-  - alignment
+  - untagged
 ---